-2.9.5 As mentioned in paragraph 2.7.3 the change in the nature of your interest is not required to be reported if the percentage level of your interest that has not changed, and the percentage level of your interest at the last notification given by you are both the same14 and there is a separate exception where the interest that has not changed fluctuates within a narrow band from the percentage figure of your interest at the last notification given by you 15.
-There are also five circumstances in which there is taken to be no change in the nature of a person's interest (see. s.
+2.9.5 There are also five circumstances in which there is taken to be no change in the nature of a person's interest (see. s.
 313(13)) and a further circumstance is set out in s.5 of the Securities and Futures (Disclosure of Interests - Exclusions) Regulation (L.N.
 229 of 2002) ("the Exclusions Regulation").
 There is taken to be no change in the nature of a person's interest in shares :